byu-oit/UAPI-Specification/blog-posts/Test-driving the Persons API With Postman.md

 ### Collections vs individual resources via a URL

+It is possible to look up an individual resource using the primary identifier, BYU ID number.

+In Postman use the `Get Persons by BYU ID` request.
+Replace `000000000` with your BYU ID (the number on your BYU ID card).

+IMAGE HERE

+The response should include a `basic` set of data in place of the values array.
+This should be the same information as was returned by the previous request inside of the `values` array.

+IMAGE HERE

 ### Basic Lookup (filtered)

 #### What a response looks like

+Links

+Metadata

 ### Single resource lookup

 ## Exploring sub-resources